MTKruto/website/src/auth-strings.md

 ## CLI Tool

-[create-auth-string](https://github.com/MTKruto/create-auth-string) is a tool that lets you create auth strings in the go.
-To use it, just one of the following commands depending on your runtime.
+[create-auth-string](https://github.com/MTKruto/create-auth-string) is a tool that lets you create auth strings without leaving the command line.
+To use it, run one of the following commands depending on your runtime.

 {{ "@mtkruto/auth-string" |> create }}